gisogrimm/tascartutorials/README.md

 # tascartutorials

-A collection of TASCAR tutorials, tested with TASCAR version 0.233.
+This is a collection of tutorials for TASCAR.
+TASCAR is a toolbox for low-delay and interactive acoustic scene creation and rendering.
 See the [tascar.org](https://tascar.org/) website for news and installation instructions.

 These tutorials are the material for our annual TASCAR workshop.
 These files are constantly being improved.
 If you have any suggestions, please submit a pull request.

-You may these tutorial files together with all required sound files [here](https://github.com/gisogrimm/tascartutorials/archive/refs/heads/main.zip).
+You may use these tutorial files together with all required sound files [here](https://github.com/gisogrimm/tascartutorials/archive/refs/heads/main.zip).
+They were tested with TASCAR version 0.233.

 [First stepts](firststeps/README.md)